KSP-KOS/KSLib/doc/lib_lazcalc.md

   * A a list.

 description:
-  * Returns a list to be used by the `LAZcalc` function containing all the relivent calcualtions that can or need to be performed from the launch site.
+  * Returns a list to be used by the `LAZcalc` function containing all the relevant calcualtions that can or need to be performed from the launch site.

 ## LAZcalc()